 What makes these planes so incredible is their fuel efficiency, long range, low operating costs, and fairly low capacity (at least compared to planes like the A380 or 747), which is a great combination for airlines to maximize revenue.

-Look at ANA and JAL in the US alone.
-The two carriers fly 787s from Tokyo Narita to Boston, San Diego, and San Jose, routes which they couldn’t otherwise operate in an economically feasible fashion.
+These planes have opened up routes that weren’t otherwise possible.
+For example, look at All Nippon Airways and Japan Airlines in the US alone.
+Pre-pandemic the two carriers flew 787s from Tokyo to Boston, San Diego, and San Jose, routes which they couldn’t previously have operated in an economically feasible fashion.

 All that being said, I do have a preference between the two planes, and figured I’d share four reasons I prefer the A350 to the 787.

-While I suppose it’s technically not a “standard” feature of the A350, the A350s I’ve flown have offered tail cameras, which are awesome.
+While I suppose it’s technically not a “standard” feature of the A350, most of the A350s I’ve flown have offered tail cameras.
 Who needs inflight entertainment when you can just watch your gorgeous plane crossing the globe for hours on end?
 Meanwhile as far as I know, no 787 offers such a tail camera.

-When the 787 was first introduced, the intention was that there would be eight seats per row.
-In airlines’ never ending attempts to fit more seats onto planes, they eventually increasing that to nine seats per row on most carriers.
+When the 787 was first introduced, several airlines installed eight seats per row in economy.
+In the industry’s never ending attempt to fit more seats onto planes, many airlines eventually increased that to nine seats per row.

 The A350 is quieter

-While I haven’t personally measured the sound, I was amazed by how quiet the A350 was.
+While I haven’t personally measured the sound, I’ve been consistently amazed by how quiet the A350 is.
 While the 787 is already significantly quieter than other Boeing models, the A350 is on par with the A380 in terms of how quiet it is in the cabin.
 That really can make a huge difference when it comes to overall wellbeing and being able to sleep.

 Do you have a preference between the 787 and A350?